-“I think that's where the companies are struggling”.
-They failed (early on the relationship) to capture the most important metrics that are essential to the customers.
-If they do right however, they can proactively design or manage customer’s expectations that enable them to leverage the available technology to refine programs and operationalize the customer experiences towards success and preferred outcomes.
+“I think that’s where the companies are struggling.”
+They failed (early on in the relationship) to capture the most critical metrics essential to the customers.
+However, if they do right, they can proactively design or manage customer’s expectations that enable them to leverage the available technology to refine programs and operationalize the customer experiences towards success and preferred outcomes.

-You know how the saying goes – catch a woman a fish, and you feed her for a day.
+You know how the saying goes – catch a woman a fish and feed her for a day.
 Teach a woman to fish, and you feed her for a lifetime.
-The same applies on driving growth in the organization.
+The same applies to driving growth in the organization.

 If you are ignoring the modern decision maker, you are losing out on new revenue.
 A relationship is a currency in the subscription economy.

 Today’s modern employees, millennials, are taking over the workforce.
 Much has been said about this generation, but “relationship is the epitome of the business growth,” regardless of who sits on the buying power.